 - 1. Implemented an agile technology architecture that can adapt more easily to changes in business requirements; and - 2.
-Recreated the existing LPS functions in the new architecture.
+Recreated all the functionality of the Agency's Legacy Pension System (LPS) existing functions in a new architecture.

 After the four-year effort, MPAS became the Agency's system-of-record for pension administration, replacing the LPS in August 2010.
-Since MPAS's data resides in a modern, relational database, the data in LPS's "flat files" were completely re-architected for MPAS.
+Since MPAS's data resides in a modern, relational database, the data in LPS's "flat files" were completely rebuilt for MPAS.
 These data records represent over 35 years of transactions.

-Since implementing MPAS as part of the MPAS-1 effort in August 2010, during FY 2011 and continuing through FY 2013, the Business Operations Office worked with the Benefits Administration Division's business units and Information System Division's programmers to "stabilize" the MPAS-1 code, and to implement significant modifications to the Agency's automated processing systems related to the "Pension Reform" changes enacted by the Legislature that were effective July 1, 2011.
-Pension reform change activities were completed in FY 2012, with residual work activity completed as part of the Agency's Operations and Maintenance activities in FY 2013.
+Since implementing MPAS-1, the Business Operations Office has worked with the Benefits Administration and Information System Divisions to "stabilize" the MPAS-1 code and implement the significant modifications to the Agency's automated processing systems resulting from the July 1, 2011 Pension Reforms.

-Starting in FY 2014 (July 1, 2013), the Business Operations Office began executing the MPAS-2 Improving Data Integrity project scope focusing on refining the requirements which resulted in the MPAS-2 project being broken into three (3) phases.
-In Phase 1 of the MPAS-2 project; the linking of records, development of the data flagging and cleansing screen views, modifications to existing screen views to incorporate additional data elements related to the project, flagging and/or cleansing of the data values that support the most critical data elements affecting an individuals' retirement (service and salary), and incorporation of some of the Phase 1 cleansing scripts into the payroll edit and processing programs were accomplished by the close of FY 2015, successfully linked the historical member data to establish work history for 300,953 member accounts (~ 99.5% of the total active, inactive and vested workforce), flagged and/or cleansed of the historical payroll data that support the most critical data elements affecting an individual's retirement (service and salary), ~ 1.3 million data values were corrected; and ~ 8,300 data values were flagged.
+The second phase of the MPAS Project (MPAS-2) provided improvements to the System's data integrity.
+This phase involved the linking of records, the development of data flagging and cleansing screen views, modifications to existing screen views to incorporate additional data elements, flagging/cleansing the data values that support the most critical data elements affecting an individuals' retirement (service and salary).
+By the close of FY 2015, the Agency had successfully linked the historical member data to establish work histories for 300,953 member accounts (~99.5% of the total active, inactive, and vested workforce).